arturdryomov/pages/content/posts/midnight.md

 # Elevation

-Elevation looks good in light themes but is essentially invisible in dark ones.
+Elevations looks good in light themes but are essentially invisible in dark ones.
-The issue is not new.
-In fact, it was already resolved and the solution is described in detail in [the Material Design spec](https://material.io/design/color/dark-theme.html#properties).
-In short — it is proposed to use overlays in addition to shadows in dark themes.
+The workaround is described in [the Material Design spec](https://material.io/design/color/dark-theme.html#properties).
+In short — it is proposed to use overlays in addition to shadows for dark themes.
 The overlay changes its transparency depending on the current elevation.
-When the overlay is something like white color the elevated surface becomes lighter.
-Nice!
+When the overlay is the white color the elevated surface becomes lighter.
+Neat!

-Technically speaking the solution is available as well.
+The technical solution is available as well.
 [Material Components](https://github.com/material-components/material-components-android)
 [implement](https://github.com/material-components/material-components-android/blob/master/docs/theming/Dark.md#elevation-overlays)
-elevation overlays in their components like `TabLayout`, `Toolbar`, `NavigationView` and more.
+elevation overlays in components like `NavigationView`, `TabLayout`, `Toolbar` and more.

-Following attributes declared in the theme will activate overlays and it will be possible to see the effect immediately on supported components.
+Following attributes declared in the theme will activate overlays.

 ```xml
 <!-- values/bools.xml -->